aditya43/data-structures-algorithms/README.md

 ## Dynamic Programming
 - A method for solving a complex problem by breaking it down into a collection of simpler **subproblems**, solving each of those subproblems **just once**, and **storing their solutions**.
+- **When to use Dynamic Programming:** Where there is optimal substructure present and overlapping subproblems.